nomaditect/nomaditect_portfolio/highlighted_projects/Car_Insurance_Analysis/README.md

 * Personally i have little to no faith in this model, but hey it was fun!

 Thank you for reading! 🍩

+and thank you [Josephine Biedermann](https://github.com/JosephineBiedermann/ironhack-case-study-classification) for the inspo.